Juan Martín del Potro: 2011: Return to tour, second Davis Cup final

-Del Potro reached the round of 16 at Wimbledon for the first time by defeating Flavio Cipolla, Olivier Rochus, and Gilles Simon.
-He then lost to world No. 1 Rafael Nadal, in four sets, in the fourth round.
+Del Potro reached the fourth round at Wimbledon for the first time by defeating Flavio Cipolla, Olivier Rochus, and Gilles Simon but lost in four sets to world No. 1, Rafael Nadal, a match described by The Guardian as the "battle of walking wounded".
 Del Potro returned to the top 20 at world No. 19 for the first time in nearly a year.
-His next tournament was the Farmers Classic in Los Angeles, where he received a first-round bye as the second seed.
-He defeated James Blake but was defeated by Ernests Gulbis in the quarterfinals.
+His next tournament was the Los Angeles Open in late July, where he received a first-round bye as the second seed.
+He defeated James Blake but lost to Ernests Gulbis in the quarterfinals.

-At the 2011 Rogers Cup, seeded 16th, del Potro defeated Jarkko Nieminen before losing to Marin Čilić in the second round.
-At the Western & Southern Masters tournament, del Potro lost to Roger Federer, snapping the two-match winning streak he had against his rival.
+At the Canada Masters, del Potro defeated Jarkko Nieminen before losing to Marin Čilić in the second round.
+At the Cincinnati Masters tournament, del Potro lost to Roger Federer, snapping the two-match winning streak he had against his rival.
 Del Potro entered the 2011 US Open seeded 18th.
-He beat Filippo Volandri and Diego Junqueira before losing to Gilles Simon in the third round, thus ending his US Open campaign.
+He beat Filippo Volandri and Diego Junqueira before losing to Gilles Simon in the third round.

-After the US Open, del Potro played in the Davis Cup semifinal against Serbia, winning both of his rubbers against Janko Tipsarević and world No. 1 Novak Djokovic.
-This helped Argentina to a 3–2 victory over Serbia in the semifinals, booking their place in the final.
-He then played in the Stockholm Open, losing in the second round to James Blake.
-He then reached the final in Vienna, losing for the first time to Jo-Wilfried Tsonga.
-Despite having won the first set, he eventually lost the final.
+After the US Open, del Potro played in the Davis Cup semifinal against Serbia, winning both of his rubbers against Janko Tipsarević and world No. 1, Novak Djokovic.
+This helped Argentina to a 3–2 victory over Serbia, booking their place in the final.
+In October he lost in the second round of Stockholm Open to James Blake.
+He then reached the final in Vienna, losing for the first time to Tsonga.
 Del Potro then reached the semifinals of the Valencia Open 500, losing to eventual champion Marcel Granollers.
-He then withdrew from the Paris Masters due to a shoulder injury, wiping out his chances of qualifying for the Year-end championships.
+He then withdrew from the Paris Masters due to a shoulder injury, wiping out his chances of qualifying for the year-end championships.

-Del Potro played in the Davis Cup Final, with the title on the line and looking to fulfill his childhood dream.
-He lost in the second rubber to David Ferrer, despite being two sets to one up, eventually losing in a pulsating five-set contest in a match lasting over five hours.
+Del Potro played in the Davis Cup final in Seville, losing the second rubber to David Ferrer, despite being two sets to one up, in a match lasting over five hours.
 With his country down 2–1, del Potro needed to beat Rafael Nadal in the reverse singles to keep the tie going.
 Del Potro dominated the first set, but could not keep his level up and lost in four sets.
 For the third time in six years, Argentina lost in the finals of the Davis Cup World Group, this time 3–1.

 Del Potro finished the year ranked world No. 11, despite being ranked no. 485 at one stage.
 He was named 2011 ATP Comeback Player of the Year.